Luxmusik/sandbox-virtualappliance/readme.md

 The appliance administration console is accessible on port 1080.
 The Sandbox application is accessible on port 80.
 SSH is required to apply update packages to the appliance.

+Both port 22 and 1080 are used for adminstrative purposes only.
+For security reasons, these should not be publicly accessible.
+Restrict access using a firewall, or binding the ports to white-listed internal ips when creating the security group.

 #### DNS Provider
-The Sandbox appliance requires a host name provided by a a DNS service.
-This is necesary to properly route traffic to mock services and system components on the appliance.
+The appliance requires a host name provided by a a DNS service.
+This is necesary to properly route traffic to sandboxes and system components on the appliance.

 If you configure an "A" record to map the host name to an IP address you must specify a *wildcard domain* such as ```*.sandbox-va.com``` so that requests for subdomains such as ```git.sandbox-va.com```, ```bar.sandbox-va.com``` are routed to the host name.

 If you configure a "C" record to map the host name to another (canonical) domain name again you must specify a *wildcard domain* such as ```*.sandbox-va.com```

-You will need to attach the allocated host name to the appliance during the configuration process.
+You will need to provide the allocated host name to the appliance during the configuration process.

 #### SMTP
-The Sandbox appliance uses email to send event notifications such as user invites, password resets, team changes etc and requires an SMTP server to do this.
+The appliance uses email to send event notifications such as user invites, password resets, team changes etc and requires an SMTP server to do this.
 If no SMTP server is available, the appliance will continue to function however notifications will be disabled.

 2. Configuring the Appliance